-The SEVs in Figure \ref{fig:sev} were created from a small, cleaned sample of pulses for each event class, where all pulses of one set have the same shape, and are scaled to the same pulse height before averaging.
-Few basic quality cuts are applied to the complete dataset: events sitting on a decaying baseline from a previous pulse are removed by placing a cut on the pre-trigger baseline slope.
+Few basic quality cuts are applied to the complete dataset: events coinciding with a decaying baseline from a previous pulse are removed by placing a cut on the pre-trigger baseline slope.
 Additionally, events with a reconstructed pulse onset more than \unit[1]{ms} away from the trigger position are discarded.
 To separate different event classes reliably, the root mean square (RMS) from a truncated standard event fit (see e.g. \cite{angloher_results_2017}) is used.
-We fit each pulse with all three SEVs, and only those events where the respective fit yields the lowest RMS are kept for each event class dataset.
-In the fit amplitude versus RMS plane, pulses which deviate from the main population at low RMS values are removed for each event class.
-Table \ref{tab:event_rates} shows the number of surviving events for each measurement and event class; as stated before, absorber events are the dominant event class in both measurements, and Au-hits are less frequent than wafer hits for the TeO$_{2}$ detector.
+We fit each pulse with all three SEVs, and the dataset for each event class contains only those events where the respective fit yields the lowest RMS.
+As an example, the discrimination between absorber and wafer events is shown in Figure \ref{fig:RMSDiff}.
+Figure \ref{fig:gold_rms} illustrates the discrimination between absorber events and Au-pad events, where the latter are taken from Figure \ref{fig:gold_risetime} and marked in purple.
+Table \ref{tab:event_rates} shows the number of surviving events for each prototype and event class; as stated before, absorber events are the dominant event class in both measurements, and Au-hits are less frequent than wafer hits for the TeO$_{2}$ detector.

 \begingroup \endgroup